-Located slightly inland from Guiuan village along Leyte Gulf on on Samar Island,.
+Located slightly inland from Guiuan village on Samar Island bordering Leyte Gulf.
 Pronounced "Giwan".

 Also known as "Samar Airfield" or "Samar Field".

 Built by the US Navy 42nd Naval Construction Battalion (Seabees).
 A single runway made of crushed coral was constructed running ENE to WSW.

 The runway was 1.5 miles long.
 Minor repair facilities were available at the airfield.